DWI vs DUI: Which is Worse

 In general, DUI refers to Driving Under the Influence while DWI is an acronym for Driving While Intoxicated.
 States almost uniformly use the DUI acronym to describe driving while under the influence of alcohol, but other substances may be covered by the same term.
 Generally, a DWI is more serious because it signals to high-level intoxication and the penalties are harsher.

+As we said before DWI more serious than DUI.
 Individual states may have their own DWI statutes and limits for the intoxicated operation of a vehicle.
 In addition, “operating” may be defined broadly: rather than specifically limited to being behind the wheel of a moving vehicle, an operator may be anyone with the ability and/or intent to drive, including those who are passed out behind the wheel of a parked vehicle, or those in possession of keys to a vehicle.

 Most state DUI, OUI, and DUID laws include the principle of implied consent that allows law enforcement to test a driver suspected of impaired operation through field sobriety testing as well as chemical (blood or breath) testing.
 Most state laws require an automatic license suspension for those who refuse a field sobriety test.